Isotope Production in Muon-Catalyzed-Fusion Systems: Heat and Neutron Fluxes in Muon-Catalyzed Fusion

 Each muon on average catalyzes $N_\mrm{fus,\mu}$ fusion reactions before decay or sticking to a helium nucleus.
 Each muon has an energy production cost $E_\mu$.
 Modern muon sources can achieve $E_\mu \simeq 5$ GeV \cite{Jones1989}.
 The total fusion energy released from all fusions catalyzed by a single muon is therefore

 where $E_\mrm{fus}=17.6$ MeV.
 The fusion rate in a D-T target is

 where $R_\mu$ is the number of muons absorbed per second.
-Details on deriving \Cref{eq:Ndotn} are provided in \Cref{app:muoncf}.
+Details on deriving \Cref{eq:Ndotn} are provided in Appendix \ref{app:muoncf}.
 The total power to the wall of a muon-catalyzed fusion machine is

-where $P_\alpha$ is the alpha particle heating power. \Cref{eq:Pwall_muCF} is qualitatively different to fusion machines that heat D-T fuel with external sources.
+where $P_\alpha$ is the alpha particle heating power.
+For this work, we neglect the energy deposition of muons in the target, which can be substantial ($\sim$MeV) in some cases \cite{kammel2021musun}. \Cref{eq:Pwall_muCF} is qualitatively different to fusion machines that heat D-T fuel with external sources.
 The average power per unit area to the wall in $\mu$CF is given by the fusion alpha power,